-Volatility in prices of oil and gas and refined products is a pervasive element of the Group's business environment as the Group's production and purchase of certain products and sales of refined products are based on international commodity prices in accordance with a commercial supply agreement entered into with sales agents.
-The Group's refining margin is affected by disproportionate fluctuations in the prices of crude oil and refined products.
+Volatility in prices of oil and gas and refined products is a pervasive element of the Group's business environment as the Group's production and purchase of certain products and sales of refined products hased on international commodity prices in accordance with a commercial supply agreement enterior into with sales agents.
+The Group's refining margin is affected by disproportionate fluctuations in the prices of crude oil

-The Group is also exposed to commodity price risk, which arises from the purchase and consumption of large volumes of raw materials in its normal course of business.
-Raw material prices are linked to an index, which is volatile and influenced by worldwide factors such as political events, supply and demand fundamentals.
+The Group is also exposed to commodity price risk, which arises from the purchase and consumption of la volumes of raw materials in its normal course of business.
+Raw material prices are linked to an index, wh is volatile and influenced by worldwide factors such as political events, supply and demand fundamentals.